 Issue the command:

 Connect-ExchangeOnline -UserPrincipalName firstname.lastname@example.org

-Enter an email address that has permissions to interact with you Exchange setup.
-A pop up or sign in window will open up, you maybe required to put in your username and password and approve a sign in via your multi-factor authentication (MFA) app.
+Enter an email address that has permissions to interact with your Exchange setup.
+A pop-up or sign-in window will open; you may be required to enter your username and password and approve a sign-in via your multi-factor authentication (MFA) app.

-After verification has completed the PowerShell window will display a banner showing some new commands and any information.
-If you don't want to see that banner you can use this command to connect to Exchange Online:
+After the verification, the PowerShell window will display a banner showing new commands and any information.
+If you don't want to see that banner, you can use this command to connect to Exchange Online: